IceCruelStuff/command-tools/README.md

 # command-tools
-command-line tools for Windows 10 small command-line tools to run
+command-line tools for Windows 10.
+Small command-line tools to run